Learning Safely Without Knowing the World:COMPASS-Hedge: Preliminaries and problem setup

 where $\mathcal{R}_{\mathrm{exp}}(I)$ and $\mathcal{R}_{\mathrm{pseudo}}(I)$ denote, respectively, the expected regret and the pseudo-regret accumulated over $I$.
 Moreover, the remainder term $\mathbb{G}(I)$ satisfies

 \end{lemma}

 \begin{remark} In words, \cref{lem:pseudo-gap} bounds the gap between pseudo-regret and expected regret.
 In the adversarial setting, the difference is controlled via moderate history dependence of conditional mean loss, and bounded variance of martingale noises.
 This leads to an $O(\sqrt{|I|})$ gap between pseudo-regret and expected regret.
-In the stochastic setting, i.i.d. cost and unique optimal arm assumption imply that this gap vanishes asymptotically.
+In the stochastic setting, i.i.d. cost and unique optimal arm assumption imply that this gap is of optimal gap-dependent rate.
 This observation is the key technical turning point: it allows us to analyze \emph{expected} regret while still using data-dependent stopping rules in the algorithm, even against adaptive adversaries. \end{remark}

-\section{Our Results}
+\section{Our results}

-\subsection{Algorithm Description and Intuition}
+\subsection{Algorithm description and intuition}

 We now introduce \textsc{Compass-Hedge} (\cref{alg:doubling_ftrl_comparator}), a meta-algorithm designed to safeguard a base learner (Hedge) using a conservative comparator $\mu^c$.
 The core intuition relies on a \textbf{hierarchical geometric regret estimation} that manages the trade-off between ``safety'' (adhering to $\mu^c$) and ``optimality'' (following the Hedge expert).